monocsp/flutter_ble_advertise/ble_advertise/example/README.md

-# tecsen_plugin_example
+# ble_advertisement_example

-Demonstrates how to use the tecsen_plugin plugin.
+Demonstrates how to use the ble_advertisement plugin.

 ## Getting Started